envico801/AZ-204-Developing-Solutions-for-Microsoft-Azure/anki/HTML - MADSF - Az 204 developing solutions for microsoft azure - microsoft learn/Part I - Implement Azure App Service web apps/Chapter 1 - Explore Azure App Service/56 - What role does the built-in token store pl.md

 ==================== Question ====================

-### How are authentication and authorization traces handled in App Service?
+### What role does the built-in token store play in App Service?

 ==================== Answer ====================

-If you enable application logging, authentication and authorization traces are collected directly in your log files.
+The built-in token store in App Service serves as a repository of tokens linked to users of web apps, APIs, or native mobile apps.

 ==================== Id ====================
-58
+56

 ---